python-jsonschema/jsonschema/README.rst

 Release Notes
 -------------

-Version 3.0 brings support for Draft 7 (and 6).
-The interface for redefining types has also been majorly overhauled to support easier redefinition of the types a Validator will accept or allow.

-jsonschema is also now tested under Windows via AppVeyor.

-Thanks to all who contributed pull requests along the way.
+v3.1 brings support for ECMA 262 dialect regexes throughout schemas, as recommended by the specification.
+Big thanks to @Zac-HD for authoring support in a new `js-regex <https://pypi.org/project/js-regex/>`_ library.

 Running the Test Suite